paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 Yarn Berry includes a number of features which seek to remove the necessity of `yarn install`.
 As such, the buildpack should allow users to take advantage of these features by avoiding invocations of `yarn install` when it is reasonable to do so.
-For those who have opt not to use the "Plug 'n Play" feature, Berry still supports using `node_modules`.
+For those who opt out of "Plug 'n Play", Berry still supports using `node_modules`.

 The buildpack should run `yarn install` in the following cases: